Arealai/api-documentation/README.md

 ## Webhooks

-Areal.ai also supports Webhooks.
+Areal.ai also supports Webhooks (GET requests only).
 In order to activate a Webhook, URL address of an active endpoint should be provided to the Areal.ai team.
 Please make sure that the provided URL address is not blocked for HTTPS calls coming from the Areal.ai servers.

 The Webhook payload will include different information for different cases.
 Currently, there are 2 different payloads.